zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Problems.rst

 massive.
 The most interesting possibility in the world of cryptocurrency is the idea of an on-blockchain contract containing private information.
-This basically allows for the scripting properties of Turing-complete blockchain technologies, such as Ethereum, to be exported into any other financial or non-financial system on the internet; for example, one can imagine an Ethereum contract which contains a user's online banking password, and if certain conditions of the contract are satisfied the contract would initiate an HTTPS session with the bank, using some node as an intermediary, and log into the bank account with the user's
+This basically allows for the scripting properties of Turing-complete blockchain technologies, such as Expanse, to be exported into any other financial or non-financial system on the internet; for example, one can imagine an Expanse contract which contains a user's online banking password, and if certain conditions of the contract are satisfied the contract would initiate an HTTPS session with the bank, using some node as an intermediary, and log into the bank account with the user's